-This course is guaranteed to satisfy both the veteran and rooky emergency medical student.
+This course is guaranteed to satisfy both the veteran and rookie emergency medical student.

-Duration: Five-day intensive workshop & 12 Months to complete logbook
+Duration: 5 day intensive workshop & 12 months to complete logbook

-Components: There are 3 components of this course, which must be completed within 12 months:
+Components: There are 3 components of this course that must be completed within 12 months:

-- Five day intensive workshop of face-to-face intensive training and assessment in a classroom setting
+- 5 day intensive workshop including face-to-face intensive training and assessment in a classroom setting

 HLT21015 Certificate II in Medical Services First Response Course Overview

-By completing the HLT21015 Certificate II in Medical Services First Response, you gain the skills required to provide initial care to patients, as a first medical response worker or volunteer.
-With the cert II Medical Services First Response qualification, you are perfectly equipped provide emergency response and basic first aid, in the pre-hospital/out-of hospital environment.
+By completing the requirements of HLT21015 Certificate II in Medical Services First Response you will gain the skills required to provide initial care to patients as a first medical response worker or volunteer.
+With the Cert II Medical Services First Response qualification you are perfectly equipped to provide emergency response and basic first aid in the pre-hospital/out-of hospital environment.

-This first aid cert II course is aimed at individuals who may be required to provide emergency first aid as an emergency worker or volunteer.
-This course is guaranteed to satisfy both the veteran and rooky emergency medical student.
+This First Aid Cert II course is aimed at individuals who may be required to provide emergency first aid as an emergency worker or volunteer.
+This course is guaranteed to satisfy both the veteran and rookie emergency medical student.

 The HLT21015 Certificate II in Medical Service First Response is delivered as follows:

-1. Five-day intensive workshop comprised of face-to-face training and assessment in a classroom setting.
-Throughout the five-day workshop participants will be exposed to simulate workplace practical’s preparing them for an emergency.
+1. A 5 day intensive workshop comprised of face-to-face training and assessment in a classroom setting.
+Throughout the 5 day workshop participants will be exposed to simulated workplace practical’s, which will prepare them for an emergency.

-2. Once the five-day workshop has been successfully completed, participants are expected to complete an Ambulance Logbook based on their Non-Emergency Patient Transfers.
+2. Once the 5 day workshop has been successfully completed participants are expected to complete an Ambulance Logbook based on their Non-Emergency Patient Transfers.

-Each person will be required to complete eLearning before they come into the face to face workshop.
-It is expected that the E-Learning may take up to 12 weeks to complete depending if you have done a first aid course before or not.
+Each person will be required to complete e-learning before they come in for the face-to-face workshop.
+It is expected that the e-learning will take up to 12 weeks to complete depending on if you have done a first aid course before or not.

-Once you have complete the enrolment process including payment being made and received.
-You will be emailed confirmation of your spot in your nominated course.
+Once you have completed the enrolment process, including payment being made and received, you will be emailed confirmation of your spot in the nominated course.

 This email will contain the following information:

-You are required to complete the eLearning before you attend the face to face training session, so when selecting your date for your course please consider that you will need time to complete the self-directed learning.
+You are required to complete the e-learning before you attend the face-to-face training session.
+When selecting the date for your course please consider that you will need time to complete the self-directed learning.

-As part of your course you will need to attend, actively participant in all activities and successfully complete assessment’s during your face to face 5 day training day.
-The face-to-face training will review eLearning topics and apply them to practical instructional learning.
+As part of your course you will need to attend, actively participate in all activities and successfully complete assessment’s during your face-to-face training day.
+The face-to-face training will review e-learning topics and apply them to practical instructional learning.

 Some of these topics include:

-- Comply with infection prevention and control policies and procedures
+- Compliance with infection prevention along with control policies and procedures

-- Coordinate first aid activities until arrival of medical assistance
+- Coordinating first aid activities until arrival of medical assistance

-If you are not able to participant in the above requirements you are required to speak to Perth Training Institute before you complete your registration.
+If you are unable to participate in the above requirements than you are required to speak to Perth Training Institute before you complete your registration.